Xi-CAM/Xi-cam/README.rst

 Roadmap
 =======

-*  Add matplotlib figures to the viewer.
+* Add heatmap (scalar vs 2D scan) and image stack viewer.
+* Enable user to change what is plotted interactively.
+(The hints becomes just a *default*.)
+* Suport "overplotting" via right-click "Overplot on...".
 * Add a way to run just the viewer part against live data (from RE).
+* Add a "Summary" tab.
+* Add integration with suitcase for file export.
 * Make the search inputs, search result row, summary viewer, and tab factories configurable.
+* Support "progressive search", iteratively refining search results.